imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 ## Thanks!!!

-In this blog, we've delved into Go's intriguing history, exploring its origins and essential conventions like formatting, comments with the godoc tool, and naming guidelines.
+In this blog, we've delved into Go's intriguing history, exploring its origins and essential conventions such as formatting, comments with the godoc tool, and naming guidelines.
 We also demystified the absence of semicolons in Go and how they are automatically inserted.

 If you found this blog helpful or discovered something new, please consider sharing it with your connections who may benefit from a clearer understanding.
 If you've spotted any errors or have additional insights, please don't hesitate to leave a comment below.
 Let's engage in discussions and learn together.